TensoriumCore/Tensorium_MLIR/README.md

 # Tensorium_MLIR

-**An MLIR dialect for symbolic tensor computation and numerical relativity.**
+**A symbolic-to-MLIR codegen tool for numerical relativity.**
-This project aims to explore MLIR-based compiler infrastructure for symbolic tensor expressions, with a focus on general relativity and scientific computing.
+This project parses LaTeX expressions of spacetime metrics and automatically generates C++ or MLIR code for initial data in numerical relativity.

+## The Latex Parser is in [Tensorium_Tex/](Tensorium_Tex/), you just have to install nix and run nix-shell in the main directory

 ## Status

-This project is currently a **proof of concept**.
-The core idea is to parse symbolic expressions (e.g., from LaTeX or DSL) and convert them into a custom MLIR dialect, then lower to efficient LLVM IR for simulation.

----
+This is currently a proof of concept.
+The system extracts metric tensors from symbolic LaTeX, simplifies them, and emits valid code for use in numerical simulations of general relativity.

 ## Goals

-- [x] Create a dedicated dialect for tensors and metrics
+- [x] Parse LaTeX-formatted metrics (e.g. Schwarzschild, Kerr-Schild, FLRW)
-- [x] Parse and represent symbolic expressions (e.g. Kerr, Schwarzschild metrics)
+- [x] Extract and simplify symbolic tensors using SymPy
+- [x] Generate metric functions in standard MLIR or C++
-- [ ] Support basic tensor operations (contract, transpose, derive)
+- [ ] Support symbolic derivation of Christoffel, Ricci, and Riemann tensors
-- [ ] Implement lowering passes to LLVM IR
-- [ ] Explore code generation strategies for scientific backends (CPU/GPU)
+- [ ] Provide clean initial data for BSSN-based codes
-- [ ] Provide a frontend abstraction for scientists (symbolic to MLIR/LLVM)
+- [ ] Integrate with Tensorium for runtime execution and benchmarking

 ### Build & install LLVM 20 + MLIR (with RTTI)